askomics/flaskomics/docs/tutorial.md

 ### Filter on attributes

 Next query will search for all over-expressed genes.
 Genes are considered over-expressed if the log fold change is > 2.
-We are oly interested by  significant results (Adj P value ≤ 0.05)
+We are only interested by significant results (Adj P value ≤ 0.05)

-Back to the query builder,

 !!!
 Hands-on
-    1. Filter `logFC` with `> 2`
+    1. Filter `logFC` with `>` `2`
-    2. Filter `adj.P.val` with `≤ 0.05`
+    2. Filter `adj.P.val` with `≤` `0.05`
     2. **Run & preview**

-The preview show only significantly over-expressed genes.
+Results show only significantly over-expressed genes.

 ### Filter on relations

-now that we have our genes if interest, we will link these genes to the reference genome to get information about location.
+Now that we have our genes if interest, we will link these genes to the reference genome to get information about location.

 To constraint on relation, we have to click on suggested nodes, linked to our entity of interest.